fun4seb/GitNotes/2020 ~ Fall/URBS230/URBS230 - Week 1.md

 	- "The pecuniary nexus tends to displace personal relations"

 # Zonal Model

-> Hierarchy of density and land values

 ![alt text](https://images.squarespace-cdn.com/content/v1/57cf17802e69cf96e1c4f406/1473210447454-R0VBFC5A57849OF47ZW2/ke17ZwdGBToddI8pDm48kEvOJLCxXJaiK6p09P9vUtpZw-zPPgdn4jUwVcJE1ZvWQUxwkmyExglNqGp0IvTJZUJFbgE-7XRK3dMEBRBhUpwbcdZ2qWadbLd_4WIHS-0M4n_02xIbSdXmfXZ-vk_YwsQgIheUsBNw-I4M-KRAlfM/2015-12-02screenshot-3.jpg "Zonal Model")

+> Hierarchy of density and land values, laid out geographically ; centers around the growth of a **rich center** (housing the commerce and industry of the settlement)

 - I. CBD: commerce and industry (**Central Business District**)
 - II.
 Zone of transition: low rent, waiting for CBD to expand
 - III.
 Neighborhoods: settled working class
 - IV.
 Residential: middle classes
 - V. Commuter suburbs

-- Hierarchy centers around the growth of a **rich center** (housing the commerce and industry of the settlement)

 # Reading Notes: Urbanism as a Way of Life - Wirth (1938)
 - While cities are the characteristic focus of urbanism, **the urban mode of life is not confined to cities**